xichensf/magical/README.md

-# PBMC single cell multiomics data generated in the paper
+# PBMC single cell multiomics data

-We provide download links for datasets generated in the paper "***Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data***".
-The sample-paired PBMC scRNA-seq and scATAC-seq data of *S. aureus* infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
+We provide download links for the newly generated single cell datasets used in the paper "***Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data***".
+The PBMC scRNA-seq and scATAC-seq data of *S. aureus* infected subjects and uninfected controls were processed using Seurat and ArchR.
 The PBMC scATAC-seq data of mild COVID-19 subjects and uninfected controls were processed using ArchR.

   * The Seurat R object of the intergated ***S. aureus*** scRNA-seq data can be downloaded [here](https://wisp.princeton.edu/media/magical/MRSA-MSSA-CTRL-all-combine-20210908.RData.gz) (15GB).
   * The ArchR R project (including arrow files) of the integrated ***S. aureus*** scATAC-seq data can be downloaded [here](https://wisp.princeton.edu/media/magical/Staph_scATAC_integration.tar.gz) (34GB).